According to the National Highway Traffic Safety Administration (NHTSA), as many as 2.44 million people were hurt in car accidents in 2015 alone.

-When looking for an experienced car accident attorney, it’s often a good idea to look to family members, friends, and co-workers, who may be able to recommend a diligent and well-respected attorney.
+When looking for an experienced car accident attorney, it’s often a good idea to look to others for advice.
+Family members, friends, and co-workers, who may be able to recommend someone who is diligent and well-respected.

 Researching Law Firms

 At this point, you should also evaluate each firm’s experience by assessing case results or client recommendations on the website.
-Taking these steps can help ensure that the attorney you end up working with has handled this type of case before and is in good standing with their state’s bar association.
+Taking these steps helps ensure the attorney you work with has handled this type of case before.
+It also assures they’re in good standing with their state’s bar association.

 Meeting with Your Top Choices

-Once you have narrowed down the list of law firms that could potentially represent you, you should take advantage of any free consultations to speak with the attorneys in person.
+Narrow down the list of law firms that could potentially represent you.
+Then, you should take advantage of free consultations to speak with the attorneys in person.

-This will provide you with an opportunity to discuss the facts of your case with the attorney and obtain advice on how he or she would handle your claim.
+This will provide you with an opportunity to discuss the facts of your case.
+You can also obtain advice on how they would handle your claim.
 You may also want to ask the following questions:

 - Whether he or she has experience with car accident cases;